 - 1.1 The Air Law examination tests Unit 1.5.14 and 1.5.15 of Schedule 3 of the MOS, but may include items from earlier Units, which are common to both the Helicopter and Aeroplane.
 In particular the following items:

 - Item 2.2 Aircraft Nationality and Registration.

 - Item 2.3 Airworthiness of Aircraft.

 - Item 2.4 Personnel Licensing.

 - Item 2.5 Rules of the Air.

 - Item 2.6 Procedures for Air Navigation.

 - Item 2.7 Air Traffic Services.

 - Item 2.8 Rules of the Air and Air Traffic Services

 - Item 2.9 Aeronautical Information Service

 - Item 2.10 Aerodromes.

 - Item 2.11 Facilitation.

 - Item 2.12 Search and Rescue.

 - Item 2.13 Security.

 - Item 2.14 Aircraft Accidents and Incidents.

 - Item 2.15 Air Service Operations.

 - 1.2 Generally questions are based on multi-crew, turbine powered, high altitude, high speed aircraft, with emphasis being placed on the knowledge required of the pilot in command.

 - 1.2.1 These questions will mainly test rules and procedures pertaining to IFR air transport operations, both domestic and internationally.
 However, candidates are expected to possess a very sound foundation of Private and VFR operations.

 - 1.2.2 The examination is organised along an 'open-book' format, but candidates will be required in some questions to exercise a high level of competency in 'factual recall' on the basic rules and procedures in order to answer the questions within the time permitted.

-- 1.2.3 Where a question makes reference to the term aeroplane, this shall be taken to mean aircraft.
-All such questions apply equally to the ATPL(H) examination.

-Question 1 - CASR Part 61 MOS, Schedule 3 Unit 1.5.14, Item 2.4.2 (a)
+Question 1 - CASR Part 61 MOS, Schedule 3 Unit 1.5.14, Item 2.15(j)